← The journal Vertical M&A Guides February 19, 2026

 The Window of Opportunity

-For founders, the current environment offers strong valuations and multiple buyer options, but navigating the landscape requires careful preparation.
-Understanding your business's unique value drivers, whether proprietary data, embedded payments, strong retention metrics, or a defensible market position, is essential for maximising your outcome.
+For founders, the current environment can offer multiple buyer paths, but navigating the landscape requires careful preparation.
+Understanding your business's unique value drivers, whether proprietary data, embedded payments, strong retention metrics, or a defensible market position, is essential.